 The Retail Market

-Please note that fresh potato volumes have been reweighted by Kantar Worldpanel and differ from previous updates.
+Please note that fresh potato volumes were reweighted by Kantar Worldpanel in July 2015 and differ from previous updates.
 This also impacts historical data.
-For further information please contact email@example.com.
+For further information please contact firstname.lastname@example.org.

 This information is based on latest data from Kantar Worldpanel, for the GB Retail Market.
 It is updated on a monthly basis.

 Latest market report - Consumer Category Report February 2016

 Fresh potato sales strong over the 2015 Christmas period